SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 strip you of your rank.
 You are also a skilled horseman, your mounted attacks are enhanced.

-Warrior Character Creation:
+Warrior Abilities:

-* Start with 1d4+2 HP.
+* Start with 5+1d2 HP.
 * Swirl: do a Blast attack and gain 1 Fatigue.
 * Death Storm: when you kill or CD an enemy you can attack again.